difference between hybrid and plug in hybrid

 A plug-in hybrid vehicle is similar to a traditional hybrid, but with the added benefit of being able to charge the battery via an external power source.
 This means that plug-in hybrids can run primarily on electric power, with the gasoline engine serving as a backup when the battery is depleted.
 Plug-in hybrids typically have a larger battery than traditional hybrids, which allows for extended periods of electric-only driving.

-See also difference between than and then
+See also difference between sigma bond and pi bond

 Main Differences Between Hybrid and Plug-In Hybrid Vehicles